omarmiatello/telegram-api-generator/README.md

 |---|---|---|---|
 | file_id | String | true | File identifier to get info about |

-#### kickChatMember
+#### banChatMember

-    kickChatMember(chat_id: IntegerOrString, user_id: Integer, until_date: Integer, revoke_messages: Boolean)
+    banChatMember(chat_id: IntegerOrString, user_id: Integer, until_date: Integer, revoke_messages: Boolean)

-<p>Use this method to kick a user from a group, a supergroup or a channel.
+<p>Use this method to ban a user in a group, a supergroup or a channel.
 In the case of supergroups and channels, the user will not be able to return to the chat on their own using invite links, etc., unless <a href="#unbanchatmember">unbanned</a> first.
 The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
 Returns <em>True</em> on success.</p>

 | name | type | required | description |
 |---|---|---|---|